ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step06.md

    * 3 - `value` >= 8 and < 11
    * 4 - `value` >= 11

-**Challenge:** Write a private `unpackUVIndex(res: any): UVIndex` method that unpacks the HTTP result as specified.
+**Challenge:** Write a private `unpackUvIndex(res: any): UVIndex` method that unpacks the HTTP result as specified.
 You will need to write up some code to calculate the `riskLevel` as part of the method.
 When that is finished, apply the `map` transform as you did with the `forecast()` method.

 ## Conclusion